-- OpRegen[®] is in a Phase I/IIa clinical trial to treat the dry form of AMD. - AST-OPC1, a potential therapy derived from pluripotent stem cells, is in a Phase I/IIa trial for spinal cord injury rehabilitation and AST-VAC2 is advancing toward clinical development for non-small cell lung cancer, both pluripotent stem cell-based therapies being developed by Asterias.

-- Our collaborator Cancer Research UK is preparing to initiate a Phase I/II clinical trial of AST-VAC2 in non-small cell lung cancer representing a second generation, allogeneic approach to cancer immunotherapy.
-Other therapies derived from pluripotent stem cells that are in pre-clinical development include an innovative bone grafting therapy and potential treatments for a variety of cardiovascular and related ischemic disorders. - AST-VAC1, a cancer immunotherapy with promising Phase II clinical trial data in acute myeloid leukemia, or AML.
-Asterias currently plans to submit a request for a Special Protocol Assessment, or SPA, to the U.S. Food and Drug Administration, or FDA, to confirm the primary endpoint and other design elements of this pivotal Phase 3 trial. - Renevia[®] is currently in a pivotal clinical trial in Europe to assess its efficacy in restoring normal skin contours in patients whose subcutaneous fat, or adipose tissue, has been lost due to antiviral drug treatment for HIV.
-If the clinical trial proceeds as anticipated, Renevia[®] has the potential to obtain regulatory approval in Europe in the second half of 2017. - OncoCyte is developing a next generation of diagnostic tests that will be liquid biopsies using blood or urine samples.
+- OpRegen[®] is in a Phase I/IIa clinical trial to treat the dry form of AMD. - Renevia[®] is currently in a Phase III pivotal clinical trial in Europe to assess its efficacy in restoring normal skin contours in patients whose subcutaneous fat, or adipose tissue, has been lost due to antiviral drug treatment for HIV.
+We expect this trial to be completed in the first half of 2017.
+Renevia[®] has the potential to obtain regulatory approval in Europe in the second half of 2017.
+If the clinical trial proceeds as anticipated, we may commence trials in another major world market, such as South Korea, China or the United States. - OncoCyte is developing a next generation of diagnostic tests that will be liquid biopsies using blood or urine samples.
 Its initial liquid biopsy products will be confirmatory diagnostics for detecting lung, bladder and breast cancer.
-OncoCyte's diagnostic tests are based on a proprietary set of genetic markers broadly expressed in numerous types of cancer. - LifeMap Sciences is currently developing and marketing technology healthcare solutions, such as an integrated online database and other software research tools for biomedical and stem cell research.
-LifeMap Solutions is also developing mobile health (mHealth) products. - cGMP-compliant human embryonic stem cell lines are available for research and clinical studies through our subsidiary ES Cell. - Hextend[®], our FDA-approved blood plasma expander, is marketed in collaboration with Hospira, Inc. in the United States and under an agreement with CJ Corporation in South Korea.
+OncoCyte's diagnostic tests are based on a proprietary set of genetic markers broadly expressed in numerous types of cancer.
+OncoCyte expects to complete a 300-patient study analysis for its lung cancer assay in the first half of 2017 and its breast cancer assay in the second half of 2017. - AST-OPC1, a potential therapy derived from pluripotent stem cells, is in a Phase I/IIa trial for spinal cord injury rehabilitation.
+We anticipate six and nine-month data from the second cohort of the American Spinal Injury Association, or ASIA, Classification A trial in the first half of 2017, and the six and twelve-month data from the ASIAClassification B first cohort in the second half of 2017.
+AST-VAC2 is advancing toward clinical development for nonsmall cell lung cancer, both pluripotent stem cell-based therapies being developed by Asterias. - Our collaborator, Cancer Research UK, is preparing to initiate a Phase I/II clinical trial of AST-VAC2 for the first quarter of 2017 in non-small cell lung cancer representing a second generation, allogeneic approach to cancer immunotherapy.
+Other therapies derived from pluripotent stem cells that are in pre-clinical development include an innovative bone grafting therapy and potential treatments for a variety of cardiovascular and related ischemic disorders. - AST-VAC1, a cancer immunotherapy with promising Phase II clinical trial data in AML.
+Asterias currently plans to submit a request for a Special Protocol Assessment, or SPA, to the U.S. Food and Drug Administration, or FDA, to confirm the primary endpoint and other design elements of this pivotal Phase 3 trial. - LifeMap Sciences is currently developing and marketing technology healthcare solutions, such as an integrated online database and other software research tools for biomedical and stem cell research.
+LifeMap Solutions is also developing mobile health (mHealth) products. - cGMP-compliant human embryonic stem cell lines are available for research and clinical studies through our subsidiary ES Cell. - Hextend®, our FDA-approved blood plasma expander, is marketed in collaboration with Hospira, Inc. in the United States and under an agreement with CJ Corporation in South Korea.